DanielMFernandes/CCNA_Course_Notes/Course_Notes/Extended_Access_Control_Lists.md

 ADVANTAGES OF NAMED ACL CONFIG MODE

-- You can easily DELETE individual entries in the ACL with `no *entry-number*"`
+- You can easily DELETE individual entries in the ACL with `no {entry-number}`
-- You can easily DELETE individual entries in the ACL with `no *sequence-number*"`
+- You can easily DELETE individual entries in the ACL with `no {sequence-number}`

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f7f85684-6300-495d-bde9-1e1ffcead85e)